pgporada/getting-started-with-terraform/README.md

 # Overview
 This will get you set up to start using Terraform for your project.
 What you choose to do with the underlaying infrastructure is your choice.
 I have used this Terraform code, combined with Ansible for provisioning data onto server, for over two years.

+# Why Terraform?
+You may be asking yourself, "Why would I want to use Terraform when I already have Salt/Chef/Ansible/Puppet/hand written scripts?"

+My answer to you is this

+* If I was a woodworker and needed to fell a tree, I would not pick up a small rip saw or chef knife.
+A rip saw and chef knife are wonderfully useful tools for the jobs they are best suited for.
+Can they still be used for this task?
+Absolutely, but why use an ill-suited tool for the job?
+* If I wanted to listen to a band such as Operation Ivy, I would go to YouTube and search for Operation Ivy instead of The Misfits.
+Sure, The Misfits are great and will satisfy my music listening needs, but they are ill-suited to be and play Operation Ivy songs.
+* The AWS and GCE Terraform providers are Hashicorps primary development focus for this tool.
+They will receive updates for new regions/zones/features far faster than an Ansible/Chef/Salt/Puppet release.
+* Can configure the underlying network that other tools expect to already exist
+* Shows changes in state such as adding/deleting a tag and shows cascading changes when making changes to any particular other object
+* You can populate your configation management tool of choice with variables fed straight from Terraform!
+This allows you to use config management in tandem with this tool to bootstrap nodes.
+* Written in Go so it's stupid fast and a tiny binary

 - - - -
 # Getting started before you can actually get started